How to Prevent Burnout: Signs, Science, and Strategies

 SettlTM tracks session completion rates over time.
 A rising abandonment rate is one of the earliest measurable indicators of approaching burnout -- often appearing weeks before the person consciously recognizes the problem.

-What to Do If You Are Already Burning Out
+Recovery: What to Do When You Are Already Burned Out

 If you recognize multiple burnout signs in yourself right now, prevention strategies alone are insufficient.
-You need intervention.
+You need a recovery plan.
+Recovery from burnout is not simply the reverse of burning out.
+It requires deliberate intervention across multiple dimensions.

 Acknowledge it.
 Burnout thrives on denial.
 Admitting that you are burning out is not weakness.
 It is the first step toward solving the problem.